antononcube/RakuForPrediction-blog/Articles/Graphs-in-Raku-2024.md

 ### How come I invested so much in Graphviz DOT support in `Graph`?

-Interactive plotting with D3.js is fairly unreliable Raku-wise -- I can only use it in VSCode with Jupyter.
+Interactive plotting with D3.js is fairly unreliable Raku-wise -- I can only use it in Visual Studio Code with Jupyter.
 It was working in web browsers with the old Jupyter notebook framework.
-But after JupyterLab was introduced my newest Jupyter-anything installations do not work with the > JavaScript settings for plotting.
+But after JupyterLab was introduced, my newest Jupyter-anything installations do not work with the JavaScript settings for plotting.
 (Making static HTML pages with D3.js plots is fine.)
 So, finding a more robust and universal alternative was really needed.
 After some discussion with a Raku-enthusiast known as "timo"
 I made finding such alternatives a priority.
 So, I looked for JavaScript alternatives to plot graphs first.
 I was also looking -- separately -- for JavaScript-based ways to use the Graphviz DOT language.
-At some point I figured out that Graphviz layout engines are fairly install-able / deploy-able in many operating systems, so just using it to generate SVG, PNG, etc. is both fine and reliable.
+At some point I figured out that Graphviz layout engines are fairly install-able / deploy-able in many operating systems, so just using Graphviz to generate SVG, PNG, etc. is both fine and reliable.

 ----